Best Recommendations for a Type 2 Diabetes Diet Plan

 Paleo

 A paleo diet can potentially be beneficial to those with type 2 diabetes, depending on the food choices.
-Paleo diets encourage people to focus on foods such as cuts of pork, beef, poultry, and low-sodium versions of bacon, as well as non-starchy vegetables, game animals, eggs, shellfish, fruit, oils, nuts, and seeds.
+Paleo diets encourage people to focus on foods such as cuts of pork, beef, poultry, and low-sodium versions of bacon, as well as non-starchy vegetables, game animals, eggs, shellfish, fruit, healthy oils, nuts, and seeds.
 The plan also encourages eliminating processed foods, grains, dairy products, and legumes.

 While several of the permissible foods in a paleo diet can benefit those with type 2 diabetes (most notably by cutting out processed foods), it’s important to note that there is also a higher likelihood of eating saturated fats, which can lead to cardiovascular issues if consumed too much over time.